Tabisch/PileOfPowershell/README.md

 # PileOfPowershell
-Scripts I wrote to make my life easier at work
+Scripts I wrote to make my life easier.

+I write this stuff for myself.
+There may be updates to the scripts, but i make them how i feel like doing them.
+So dont expect any kind of nicely formated code here.